geotools/geotools/docs/user/library/api/datastore.rst

   database formats often require a JDBC driver to be present.

-  This method will perform a check and confirm that the needed dependencies are available providing a smooth way for the DataAcccessFactory to report if it is unable to connect.
+  This method will perform a check and confirm that the needed dependencies are available providing a smooth way for the DataAccessFactory to report if it is unable to connect.